Bourbon Restoration in France: Memory and historical evaluation

 Culture flourished with the new romantic impulses.
 Oratory was highly regarded, and sophisticated debate flourished.
-Châteaubriand and Madame de Stael (1766-1817) enjoyed Europe-wide reputations for their innovations in romantic literature.
+Châteaubriand and Madame de Stael (1766–1817) enjoyed Europe-wide reputations for their innovations in romantic literature.
 She made important contributions to political sociology, and the sociology of literature.
 History flourished; François Guizot, Benjamin Constant and Madame de Staël drew lessons from the past to guide the future.
 The paintings of Eugène Delacroix set the standards for romantic art.
 Music, theater, science, and philosophy all flourished.
-The higher learning flourished at the Sorbonne.
+Higher learning flourished at the Sorbonne.
 Major new institutions gave France world leadership in numerous advanced fields, as typified by the École Nationale des Chartes (1821) for historiography, the École Centrale des Arts et Manufactures in 1829 for innovative engineering; and the École des Beaux-Arts for the fine arts, reestablished in 1830.

 Charles X repeatedly exacerbated internal tensions, and tried to neutralize his enemies with repressive measures.
 They totally failed and forced him into exile for the third time.
 However the government's handling of foreign affairs was a success.
 France kept a low profile, and Europe forgot its animosities.
 Louis and Charles had little interest in foreign affairs, so France played only minor roles.
 For example, it helped the other powers deal with Greece and Turkey.
 Charles X mistakenly thought that foreign glory would cover domestic frustration, so he made an all-out effort to conquer Algiers in 1830.
 He sent a massive force of 38,000 soldiers and 4,500 horses carried by 103 warships and 469 merchant ships.
 The expedition was a dramatic military success.
 It even paid for itself with captured treasures.
 The episode launched the second French colonial empire, but it did not provide desperately needed political support for the King at home.